Landtag of Mecklenburg-Vorpommern: 8th electoral term (since 2021)

-Due to their electoral success, the SPD earned three overhang seats.
-The addition of five leveling seats for the other parties resulted in a total number of 79 seats.
-This is the first time in the history of the Mecklenburg-Vorpommern state parliament that the number of seats exceeds the constitutionally prescribed minimum of 71.
+Due to winning 34 of 36 constituencies, more than the party vote share covered, the SPD had three overhang seats, which gave five leveling seats to other parties, for a total number of 79 seats.
+This was the first time in the history of the Mecklenburg-Vorpommern state parliament that the number of seats exceeds the constitutionally prescribed minimum of 71.
+The SPD needed a coalition partner with at least 6 seats for a majority of 40 or more.
 On 15 November 2021, the Landtag Mecklenburg-Vorpommern elected Manuela Schwesig (SPD) as Minister-President.
 Schwesig formed the first red-red coalition (SPD and The Left) in Mecklenburg-Vorpommern since the 4th electoral term, leaving the CDU in opposition for the first time since 2006.

 Duties and rights

 Excerpts from the state constitution

 As a site of political decision-making, the Landtag, as the central organ of the state's legislature, is responsible for electing the prime minister, passing or amending state laws, and controlling the state government and the state administration.
 Since 2006, the electoral period has been five years.